cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Blind(pkS, msg)

 Parameters:
-- kLenInBytes, the length in bytes of the RSA modulus n
+- kLen, the length in bytes of the RSA modulus n
-- kLenInBits, the length in bits of the RSA modulus n
-- HF, the hash function used to hash the message
+- Hash, the hash function used to hash the message
 - MGF, the mask generation function
+- sLen, the length in bytes of the salt

 Inputs:
 - pkS, server public key (n, e)
 - msg, message to be signed, a byte string

 Outputs:
-- blinded_msg, a byte string of length kLenInBytes
+- blinded_msg, a byte string of length kLen
 - inv, an integer

 Errors: